-The Company is a registered securities broker-dealer with the Securities and Exchange Commission and is a member of the Financial Industry Regulatory Authority.
+The Company is a registered securities broker-dealer with the Securities and Exchange Commission (the SEC) and is a member of the Financial Industry Regulatory Authority.
 The Company is also a registered futures commission merchant with the Commodity Futures Trading Commission (the CFTC) and is a member of the National Futures Association.
 The Company is a clearing member of all principal U.S. securities and futures exchanges.
-The Company provides clearing services for equities and equities options as well as futures and futures options.
-The Company's primary sources of revenue are interest and commissions derived from clearing orders for equities and equity options contracts and futures and futures options.
+The Company currently operates in one reportable operating segment, which provides clearing services for equities and equities options as well as futures and futures options.
+The Company's primary sources of revenue are interest and commissions derived from clearing orders for equities and equity options contracts and futures and futures options contracts on behalf of its customers, both domestically and internationally.